opengamedata/ogd-core/README.md

 Please feel free to modify this code, add new features or games and share back to the authors.
 We will deploy improvements to the Open Game Data site.

+Setup:

+* Install python3 (could write a whole chapter on this)
+* Install mysql client: "brew install mysql" on osx
+* Install dependancies: "pip3 install -r requirements.txt"
+* Modify the config.py.template for servers and authentication

 ```
 usage: <python> main.py <cmd> [<args>]